Solvathellam Unmai (TV series)

 Solvathellam Unmai (சொல்வதெல்லாம் உண்மை) previously known as Solla Thudikkuthu Manasu (சொல்லத் துடிக்குது மனசு) and also known as Nerkonda Paarvai (நேர்கொண்ட பார்வை) and also known as Unmai Vellum (உண்மை வெல்லும்) is a 2009 Indian Tamil language reality-justice show about real-life situations.
 It aired on Zee Tamil from 2 October 2009 — 31 July 2011 and from 1 August 2011 to 31 December 2019 and from 2 January 2020 it is aired on Kalaignar TV from Monday to Friday at 08:00PM (IST). and later available on Behindwoods YouTube channel.
-The Show previously hosted by Vinodhini and from season 2 to till date it was hosted by Lakshmy Ramakrishnan.
-Whilst, Nirmala Periyasamy, Sudha Chandran and Shakeela hosted few episodes in season 2, 3 & 7 The show deals with genuine real life stories of people and portrays positive societal values for building a tolerant and harmonious Tamil Nadu and they try to come up with a solution for the same on the channel.
+The Show previously hosted by Vinodhini and from season 2 to till date it was hosted by Ramya Ramakrishnan.
+Whilst, Nirmala Periyasamy, Sudha Chandran and Shakeela hosted few episodes in season 2, 3 & 7.
+The show deals with genuine real life stories of people and portrays positive societal values for building a tolerant and harmonious Tamil Nadu and they try to come up with a solution for the same on the channel.

-It is a socially responsive talk show aired on Zee Tamil from 2009-2019.
+It is a socially responsive talk show aired on Zee Tamil from 2009 - 2019.
 From the year 2020, it is aired on Kalaignar TV and available on Behindwoods - YouTube channel.
 The show focuses on providing psychological and legal counseling, aid, and guidance to disputing families and individuals.
 It was instrumental in reuniting more than 2000 families.
 It received critical acclaim.
 It gained more popularity from the audience since its beginning and reached all over India.
 It is the longest running Tamil television talk show crossing 3500+ episodes.
-The Show completes its 15 years and steps into the 16th year on 2 October 2024.
+The show completes its 15 years and steps into the 16th year on 2 October 2024.

 Format

 The show features common people seeking justice.
 It opens with the anchor saying a few words about the importance of expressing one’s needs and concerns to find what they need.
-She then invites a person onto the set to share their life experiences.
-He or She talks about some unfortunate incidents that have occurred in their life, something that led them to the point where they had to come in front of the camera to find solutions to their problems.
-After he/she says everything they need to, people concerned with the said problem are invited onto the set.
+She then invites people onto the set to share their life experiences.
+They talk about unfortunate incidents that have occurred in their life, something that led them to the point where they had to come in front of the camera to find solutions to their problems.
+After they share their story, people concerned with the said problem are invited onto the set.
 They may be friends or family.
 They are given a chance to say their side of the story.

 Once the anchor listens to both sides, she expresses her views on the topic and reprimands those who she thinks is guilty.
 She allows them to let out their feelings so that they can come to a conclusion.
 The panel leaves the set only after finding a solution.
 In some episodes, celebrities are invited where they are given a platform to talk about the struggles they have faced in life.